 Cryptocurrencies, initial coin offerings (ICO) and security tokens

-Luxembourg does not cater for a clear statutory definition of 'securities', making it difficult to qualify tokens.
+Luxembourg law does not provide for a clear statutory definition of 'securities', making it difficult to qualify tokens.
 The term 'securities' is viewed as quite general conceptually, and it entails the notions of both 'valeur mobilière' and of 'instrument financier' ('transferable security' and 'financial instrument', respectively).
 Depending on the token characteristics, it may or may not qualify as a security.

-Based on Luxembourg legal literature, the term 'security' constitutes an application of the materialised rights deriving from a legal act with regard to an issuer and corresponding to specific legal elements that distinguish themselves as being fungible while being allowed to be circulated on the capital markets.17 Thus, the concept of security approaches more the notion of transferable security, a position that has been also supported by the Luxembourg courts.
+Based on Luxembourg legal literature, the term 'security' constitutes an application of the materialised rights deriving from a legal act with regard to an issuer and corresponding to specific legal elements that distinguish themselves as being fungible while being allowed to be circulated on the capital markets.19 Thus, the concept of security approaches more the notion of transferable security, a position that has been also supported by the Luxembourg courts.
 In general, owing to the broad interpretation of both notions of 'financial instrument' and 'transferable security' under Luxembourg law, tokens could fall to any of those categories if they are fungible and transferable, and produce cash flow rights or rights to proceeds and returns.

 Money laundering rules always apply to cryptocurrencies and tokens.
-The 5th Anti-Money Laundering Directive also adds 'providers engaged in exchange services between virtual currencies and fiat currencies' and 'custodian wallet providers' as obliged entities.
+The 5th Anti-Money Laundering Directive (AMLD 5)20 also adds 'providers engaged in exchange services between virtual currencies and fiat currencies' and 'custodian wallet providers' as obliged entities.

 In relation to regulated entities in Luxembourg, money laundering rules apply to natural or legal persons trading in goods (only to the extent that payments are made or received in cash in an amount of €10,000 or more, whether the transaction is executed in a single operation or in several operations that appear to be linked).
 Under these terms, they would fall within the scope of the 2004 Law.

-In July 2018, the tax authorities issued a circular clarifying that they treat cryptocurrencies as an asset and not as a currency.18 The same should, in principle, apply to tokens purchased by a Luxembourg taxpayer.
+In July 2018, the tax authorities issued a circular clarifying that they treat cryptocurrencies as an asset and not as a currency.21 The same should, in principle, apply to tokens purchased by a Luxembourg taxpayer.
 This means that the disposal of cryptocurrencies or tokens (including when used as means of payment) may in certain circumstances give rise to capital gains taxation.
 These assets will also form part of the net wealth tax base.
 As regards tokens issued by Luxembourg issuers, their features will be analysed to determine whether the tokens should qualify as debt or equity for Luxembourg tax purposes.

 Under Luxembourg law, tokens may be offered to local residents from abroad.
 However, for such a legal action to be approved, it needs to be subject to Luxembourg consumer protection laws as well as money laundering law restrictions, as the case may be.
 In addition, if tokens were to be considered as securities, additional requirements would apply.